chibisnorlax/acnhbeginners/walkthrough/day 3.md

 Once you place two of the plots you will unlock the **ladder** DIY recipe and be able to climb up cliffs to the other levels of your island.

-For the plots, you will need to prep some items for the house before villagers can move in!
-You need to craft **indoor items** and **outdoor items** You will find a box attached to the plot!
+For these plots you'll need to prepare some items for the house before villagers can move into them!
+You will find a box attached to the plots with a list of interior and exterior items you'll need to craft.
+Interior items go inside the box once crafted and exterior items need to be placed near the outside within two tiles of the plot.
 Press <span class="icon-A"></span> on the box to see which items you need to craft!
-Interior items go in the box once crafted and the exterior items need to be placed outside the plot.

 * * *